-Reassigned Time for Viinimiim Hynactatians in Rasparch and Schalarshin Research / Scholarship Research/ Scholarship The award of time would typically be 6 credit hours annually.
+Reassigned Time for Research / Scholarship Minimum Expectations in Research and Scholarship Testine in the second state of the second stat The award of time would typically be 6 credit hours annually.
 Less than 6 credits are possible when activities/output scaled down.
 Mentor or advise at least one student's scholarly work each year (undergraduate or graduate); and Two significant papers published in reputable journals in the last 3 years; and Active external grant or annual submission of external grant proposals.
-OR 4-6 credits Mentor or advise at least one student's scholarly work each year (undergraduate or graduate); and One single-author peer-reviewed scholarly monograph or other significant scholarly product published in the last four years.
-OR Mentor or advise at least one student's scholarly work each year (undergraduate or graduate); and One significant edited volume published by a reputable publisher in the last two years.
-1-3 credits The award of time would typically be 3 credit hours annually.
-Less than 3 credits are possible when activities/output scaled down. • Mentor or advise at least one student's scholarly work each year (undergraduate or graduate); and • One significant paper published in a reputable journal in the last 4 years; and • Two unique conference papers presented and published in reputable conferences in the last 3 years.
+4-6 credits Mentor or advise at least one student's scholarly work each year (undergraduate or graduate); and One single-author peer-reviewed scholarly monograph or other significant scholarly product published in the last four years.
+OR Mentor or advise at least one student's scholarly work each year (undergraduate or graduate); and One significant edited volume published by a reputable publisher in 1-3 credits the last two years.
+The award of time would typically be 3 credit hours annually.
+Less than 3 credits are possible when activities/output scaled down. • Mentor or advise at least one student's scholarly work each year (undergraduate or graduate); and • One significant published in a reputable journal in the last 4 years; and • Two unique conference papers presented and published in reputable conferences in the last 3 years.
 OR • Mentor or advise at least one student's scholarly work each year (undergraduate or graduate); and • Two significant papers published in reputable journals in the last 4 years.